dmarket/dmarket-smartcontract/README.md

 ## How to test

-To run test open the terminal and run the following commands:
+To run test, open the terminal and run the following commands:

 ```sh
 $ cd dmarket-smartcontract
 $ truffle migrate
 ```

-**NOTE:** All tests must be run separately as specified
+NOTE: All tests must be run separately as specified.

 ## Deployment